pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "It's my decision," I countered, leaving no room for argument.

 He softened slightly, sharing his own story.
 "I'm an orphan.
-The crew visited my orphanage once.
+The crew visited St. Matthew—my orphanage—once.
 I impressed Kaspar with my chess skills.
-But I still needed permission from my guardian, Sister Cecilia."
+But I still needed permission from Sister Cecilia."

 I saw my opening.
 "Can you please arrange a meeting with Kaspar?"

-"He's free now," Polis said, a mixture of curiosity and reluctance in his voice.
+"He's free now," Polis said, with a mixture of curiosity and reluctance in his voice.

 I paused.
 "Wait—does he understand Greek?"